berkeley-gif/COEQWAL-pydsstools/README.md

    > cd pydsstools-docker
    > docker-compose build
    ```
    Building takes a few minutes.
-Once the image is built, you don't have to build it again.
+Once the image is built, you won't have to build it again.

 6. **Run Services**: See the `docker-compose` file for available services.
-Run them with the following command:
+The command structure is as in the following examples.

+To extract data from the dss to csv:

    ```bash
    > docker-compose run <service> --dss /data/scenario/<filename>.dss --csv /data/scenario/<filename>.csv
    ```